Updated January 2023

 Do you have questions about which mental illnesses are most common, their key characteristics, and treatment options?

-If you work closely with the public, there is little doubt that you have encountered people suffering from one (or more) of the following 5 mental health issues.
+If you work closely with the public, there is little doubt that you have encountered people suffering from one (or more) of the following five mental health issues.

 This list isn't definitive, but it offers a good summary of attributes, statistics, and warning signs associated with these very common mental illnesses.

-In Canada, the CBC reports that youth aged 15-24 have the highest rates of depression of any other age group in the country.
-Suicide is the second leading cause of death among this demographic, and the WHO reports similar trends on a global scale.
+In Canada, the CBC reported that youth aged 15 to 24 had the highest rates of depression of any age group in the country.
+Suicide is the second-leading cause of death among this demographic, and the WHO reports similar trends on a global scale.

 Depression is a global problem, made worse by stigma, lack of awareness, and limited access to health care services.